utils.fact_sheet

 Returns the URL that points to this fact sheet, including FQDN.
 Used in auto-generated e-mails.

-Returns language-specific help texts and labels for a fact sheet field.
+Returns language-specific translated help texts and label translations for a fact sheet field.

 Updates a fact sheet field.